 A significant source of employment within the Netherlands is within the services industry and the majority of jobs exist in areas such as business services, health and welfare services, trade and transport and communications sector.

-Key facts every expat should know about living in The Netherlands
+Key facts every expat should know before moving to The Netherlands

 - Unfortunately there are few national holidays in The Netherlands, so any vacation days negotiated as part of a contract will not be supplemented.